BenNeise/bennneise.github.io/_posts/2009-10-12-get-the-last-user-to-power-down-a-vm.markdown

 $objEvent[0].userName $objEvent[0].createdTime
 ```

-I recall seeing an alternate way of getting events, which might be faster; if I have time, IÔÇÖll look it up.
+I recall seeing an alternate way of getting events, which might be faster; if I have time, I'll look it up.